In 2018, Charlie Hannigan and his dog, Brady, joined the health revolution. In doing so, he became our very first customer.

 “I absolutely buy into the importance of feeding good, nutritious food and helping our dogs live long and happy lives.”

-- After the Hannigan’s Westie, Mac, passed away, they decided a Golden Retriever would be the next great fit for their family.
+- After the Hannigan’s Westie, Mac, passed away, they decided a Golden Retriever would come next.
 “We had always loved Tom’s dogs, Cooper and Eddie, so we went to their breeder -- Eddie and Brady are cousins.”

-- Brady primarily dines on a rotation of Get Joy Savory Beef and Hearty Chicken Fresh Frozen Meals, but has been known to enjoy a treat or two, as well.
+- Brady primarily dines on a rotation of Get Joy Savory Beef and Hearty Chicken Fresh Frozen Meals.
+However, he enjoys a treat or two, as well.
 “He’s pretty laidback,” Charlie said.
 “But when it’s time to eat, he’s eating right away.”

 - Just like the rest of us, Brady loves dogs.
 “He loves to swim, he loves other dogs, playdates are amazing because they run around and he gets along with all dogs, he’s super easygoing that way.”

-- Brady has a lot of skills, but probably shouldn’t be enlisted as a guard dog any time soon.
+- Brady possesses lot of skills, but don't enlist him as a guard dog any time soon.
 “He doesn’t really bark.
 I’m pretty sure he’d just lick a burglar to death,” Charlie noted with a laugh.

 - Brady, now over four-years-old, is living his best life.
 He’s a frequent attendee at the Rowayton Farmers’ Market, enjoys swimming off of Charlie’s boat, and may or may not have developed a penchant for stealing his human family members’ underpants out of the laundry.